paper-engineer/bookseries-tester/docs/README.md

 so far I haven't managed a successful build pulling in just the leftpane

+delete leftpane and we'll try to make dynamic work in the sidebar?

 ---

 # Minimal Mistakes remote theme starter